-FMT_SMR.1.2/ADEL The TSF shall be able to as "ociate users w"th roles.
+FMT_SMR.1.2/ADEL The TSF shall be able to associate users with roles.

 FPT_FLS.1/ADEL Failure with preservation of secure state

 FPT_FLS.1.1/ADEL The TSF shall preserve a secure state when the following types of failures occur: the applet deletion manager fails to delete a package/applet as described in [R7], §11.3.4.